ManchesterMakerspace/doorboto2/readme.md

     git clone https://github.com/ManchesterMakerspace/doorboto2.git

+There is likely a better industry standard way to share and version private configs

 To run the server, cd into the doorboto repository

-    jitploy doorboto.js
+    jitploy doorboto2.js

 For running without jitploy see /jitploy/sample.yml to get an idea of what environment variables need to be set up.

-### FAQ
+### Updates

-50/2020 - Update: we are currently using a raspberry pi instead of a dedicated desktop PC but it is using a usb drive instead of an SD.
+5/1/2020 - Hardware Note: we are currently using a raspberry pi instead of a dedicated desktop PC but it is using a usb drive instead of an SD.
+11/2/2020 - Note on Jitploy: Jitploy will probably still work until someone updates the config (MongoDB update for instance)

-Copyright 2016 ~ Manchester Makerspace ~ MIT License
+Copyright 2016-2020 ~ Manchester Makerspace ~ MIT License